 When you decide to live off-campus, there’s a lot more to keep in mind than simply choosing good roomies and getting along with your landlord.
 There are countless responsibilities you may not even realize come along with an off-campus lease, and the biggest of those responsibilities is: arranging utilities!
 You must begin thinking about which utilities and services are important to you and how you intend to manage them.
 Where will you do your laundry?
 Do you need cable and internet?
 When does your garbage get picked-up?
 How are you going to get to classes on time?

 Below is a list of the factors you should be prepared to arrange for yourself in your new living situation.
 The first step is to ask your landlord which of these utilities are included, and attend to those that are not.
-Phone numbers and sources for each service and utility will be added soon to the site.
-If you have any questions before that, contact Pamela McDowell for contact information.

 - Parking for said source of transportation if it is your vehicle